- News & Press

 1. Value all affiliates.
 Please remember that all EBA affiliate members contribute to make the organization viable.
 Please make the effort to get to know more of them.
 Many of the affiliates provide sponsorships and set up booths at our meetings.
 All of this effort (and expense) makes us better as an organization.
 Please recognize these efforts by participating in the mixers and thanking the sponsors.
 Visit each booth during the semi-annual meetings and say ‘hello’ to the professionals staffing those displays.

-Mission: “To protect and preserve bank net income and assets from environmental exposure and liability resulting from lending and trust activities through the employment of environmental risk management in the U.S. and worldwide.”
+Mission: “To protect and preserve bank net income and assets from environmental exposure and liability resulting from lending and trust activities through the deployment of environmental risk management.”

 Vision: “Enhance visibility and awareness of environmental risk management’s global role in promoting environmentally sound lending and fiduciary activities, sustainable development, and new concepts of social responsibility for the financial services industry.”